Genesis1231/eva/README.md

 ## ✨ Key Features

 EVA is built on LangGraph framework, with some customized modules and tools.
-Importantly, You can run it purely local with no cost. (if you have a GPU computer)
+Importantly, You can run it purely local with no cost. (if you have a decent GPU computer)

 ### 🎙️ Cross platform modular design
-- Configurable model selection for LLM, TTS, STT, etc.
+- Configurable model selection for LLM, TTS, STT, and vision etc.
 - Integrated with OpenAI, Anthropic, Groq, Google, and Ollama.
 - Easy modification of prompts and tools.
 - Supports both desktop and mobile app